GoHypernet/Galileo-sdk/docs/src/landing_zone_singularity.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Depending on how you invoke Singularity to run the LZ, this may or may
 not be a problem for you.
-By default Singularity bind mounts
+By default, Singularity bind mounts
 ``/home/$USER``, ``/tmp``, and ``$PWD`` into containers at runtime.
 If
 you allow for these default mounts, then the only difficulties you may
 experience will stem from sharing files between host and container